ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 formats, all the keys MUST be the same.

 proof (string)
-: The form of proof that the RC will use when
+: The form of proof that the client instance will use when
     presenting the key.
 The valid values of this field and the processing requirements for each are detailed in
     {{binding-keys}}.
 This field is REQUIRED.